Teenager Jesse Washington was lynched and burned in Waco, Texas, on May 15, 1916.

 Black people began to be killed just for exercising their right to vote.
 The only thing that kept more black deaths from taking place was the use of Union soldiers, who were placed throughout the South by President Ulysses S. Grant.

-The beginning of helpful institutions such black public schools, colleges and universities, medical and dental schools, the Freedmen’s Bureau, the introduction of a banking system that could be used by black Americans and the prosecution and dismantling of the Ku Klux Klan by the federal government were extremely helpful.
+The beginning of helpful institutions such as black public schools, colleges and universities, medical and dental schools, the Freedmen’s Bureau, the introduction of a banking system that could be used by black Americans, and the prosecution and dismantling of the Ku Klux Klan by the federal government were extremely helpful.

 When the Union Army protection ended around the late 1870s, lynching began en masse.
 In the report entitled “Lynching in America: Confronting the Legacy of Racial Terror” by the Equal Justice Initiative (EJI), “Mass incarceration, excessive penal punishment, disproportionate sentencing of racial minorities, and police abuse of people of color reveal problems in American society that were framed in the terror era.
 The narrative of racial difference that lynching dramatized continues to haunt us.”